RMNCLDYO/tempo-panel-manager/README.md

 # Tempo Panel Manager

-A lightweight browser extension that enhances your [Tempo](https://www.tempo.new/) workflow by letting you pop out chat or canvas panels into separate (focused) windows.
+A lightweight browser extension that enhances your [Tempo](https://www.tempo.new/) workflow by creating distraction-free windows for chat and canvas panels, perfect for use alongside your favorite code editors.

 ## ✨ Features

-- **Chat Panel Popout** - Keep just the chat visible in a compact window
+- **Distraction-Free Chat Panel** - Keep just the chat visible in a clean, focused window
-- **Canvas Panel Popout** - Focus on your canvas without distractions
+- **Distraction-Free Canvas Panel** - Work on your canvas without any browser UI elements
 - **Lightweight** - Minimal impact on system resources
 - **Cross-Platform** - Works with Chromium-based and Mozilla-based browsers
 - **One-Click Access** - Simple toolbar integration

 ## 🎯 Why I Built This

 I created this extension to enhance my workflow with [@TempoLabsAI](https://github.com/TempoLabsAI) across different development environments.
-By having Tempo's interface in separate, dedicated windows, I found I could work more efficiently in any IDE - whether I'm using Cursor, VSCode, Windsurf, or any other tool.
+By having Tempo's interface in separate, distraction-free windows, I found I could work more efficiently in any IDE - whether I'm using Cursor, VSCode, Windsurf, or any other tool.
 It's a small change that makes a big difference in how I organize my workspace and interact with Tempo while coding.

 ## 🚀 Quick Start